exploratory-io/book/tutorials/flight.md

 ![](images/flight-data-import.png)

-Since the data is showing up ok, you can keep the parameters as default and click 'Import' button.
+Since the data is showing up ok, you can keep the parameters as default and click 'Save' button.

 ## Summary data view